rust-lang/book/src/ch17-04-TODO.md

 ### Yielding

 Let’s consider a long-running operation.
-Here, we will simulate it using `sleep` inside the function, but in the real world it could be a network call or really any operation which might take a while.
+Here, we will simulate it using `sleep` inside the function, but in the real world it could be any of operations which might take a while, and which, critically, are *blocking*.
+Our `slow` helper function “slow” will just take a number of milliseconds to run, and sleep the thread for that long.
+This is intentionally not an async function, because the idea is to represent work that is *not* async.

 <!--
     This does mean that async can be a useful tool even for CPU-bound tasks,